TokyogG/Week_06_Hailo-ONNX-Deploy/README.md

-# Week_06_ONNX-Hailo-Deploy

-This folder contains all deliverables for **Week_06_ONNX-Hailo-Deploy**
-More details will be added as the bootcamp progresses.

----
-Generated automatically on: Mon Dec  1 01:43:18 PM EST 2025
 # Week 06 — Hailo ONNX Deploy (Raspberry Pi 5 + Hailo-8L)

 **Hardware:** Raspberry Pi 5 (aarch64) + Hailo-8L (M.2)